VishalNadig/BELIV/docs/installation.rst

 CARLA in Docker
 """"

+To install CARLA in docker environment you will need two things:
+   1) Docker
+   2) Nvdia-Container-Toolkit

 Docker Installation
 ''''

-To install CARLA in docker environment you will need two things:
-   1) Docker

    .. code-block:: console